lazerwalker/twine-app-builder/README.md

 1. While logged in to GitHub and viewing this project, click the green "Use this Template" button at the top of the page.
 2. Move your game files into your new git repository.
 Put anything you'll need into the `src` folder.
 This must include an `index.html` file, which will be loaded in a custom web browser whenever players open your game, but might also include other resources like images or audio.
 If you have files like images, audio, or external JavaScript, it's better to include them directly in this folder instead of linking to external URLs so your game will work offline.
 3. In your new repo, there will be a file in the `.github/workflows` subfolder called `main.yml`.
-On [line 22](https://github.com/lazerwalker/twine-app-builder/blob/main/.github/workflows/main.yml#L22), there are a few configuration variables for you to set around things like your game's name, description, and version number.
+On [line 22](https://github.com/lazerwalker/twine-app-builder/blob/main/.github/workflows/main.yml#L22), there are a few configuration variables for you to set around things like your game's name and description
+4. By default, Twine App Builder will also host a web-based version of your game at https://USERNAME.github.io/REPO_NAME.
+If you want to disable this, delete the `PUBLISH_ON_WEB: true` line.
-4. If you have a custom app icon you'd like to use, put that as `icon.png` in the root of the repo.
+5. If you have a custom app icon you'd like to use, put that as `icon.png` in the root of the repo.
 It will be automatically resized as long as it is square and at least 1024x1024.
-5. Commit and push these changes to GitHub
+6. Commit and push these changes to GitHub
-6. Wait a few minutes!
+7. Wait a few minutes!
 You can go to the "Actions" tab in your GitHub repo to see build progress.
 If you don't see any progress in the Actions tab, you may need to enable Actions for your repo in the repository settings.
-7. When the build is done, the "Releases" section of your repo will contain download links.
-You can find that by clicking the "Releases" section on the right-hand side of your main repo page, or going directly to https://github.com/YOUR_USERNAME/YOUR_REPO/releases.
+8. When the build is done, the "Releases" section of your repo will contain download links.
+You can find that by clicking the "Releases" section on the right-hand side of your main repo page, or going directly to https://github.com/USERNAME/REPO_NAME/releases.
+As mentioned, a web copy of your game will also be hosted at https://USERNAME.github.io/REPO_NAME if enabled.

 As you make changes to your game, repeat the last few steps.
 Every new git commit that you make and push up to GitHub will result in a new build of your game.